On product Schur triples in the integers: Introduction

 \section{Introduction}

-We say that integers $a,b$ and $c$ (not necessarily distinct) are a Schur triple if $a+b=c$.
-The Schur number $S(k)$ is defined as the minimum $n \in \mathbb{N}$ such that for every $k$-colouring of the integers $[n]:=\{1,\ldots,n\}$ there exists a monochromatic Schur triple.
+We say that an ordered triple of positive integers $(a,b,c)$, not necessarily distinct, forms a \emph{Schur triple} if $a+b=c$ \footnote{Sometimes in the literature, e.g. Schoen \cite{schoen1999number}, a Schur triple is defined as a set $\{a,b,c\}$ such that $a+b=c$, which does not influence existence statements, but changes the counting, as by our definition the triples $(2,3,5)$ and $(3,2,5)$ are distinct while being represented by the same set $\{2,3,5\}$.}.
+The \emph{Schur number} $S(k)$ is defined as the minimum $n \in \mathbb{N}$ such that for every $k$-colouring of the integers $[n]:=\{1,\ldots,n\}$ there exists a monochromatic Schur triple\footnote{We warn the reader that some authors, e.g. Heule \cite{heule2018schur}, define $S(k)$ as the maximum $n$ such that there exists a $k$-colouring of $[n]$ with no monochromatic Schur triple.}.
 In 1917, Schur~\cite{Schur1917} proved that

-These bounds have been improved since then, (see~\cite{abbott1972problem,baumert1961sum,Irving1973,wallis2006combinatorics}); however, determining the exact asymptotics of $S(k)$ has proven to be a notoriously difficult problem.
+While the upper bound was later improved to $\lfloor k! (e-\frac{1}{24}) \rfloor$ by Irving~\cite{Irving1973}, determining the exact asymptotics of $S(k)$ has proven to be a difficult problem.

 In 1977, Abbott and Wang \cite{AbbottWang1977} introduced a natural problem related to Schur numbers.
-For this we say that a set $A$ is $k$-Schur if every $k$-colouring of $A$ contains a monochromatic Schur triple.
+For this, we say that a set $A$ is \emph{$k$-Schur} if every $k$-colouring of $A$ contains a monochromatic Schur triple.
 In~\cite{AbbottWang1977}, Abbott and Wang posed the question of determining the size of the largest set $A\se [n]$ which is not $k$-Schur, denoted by $g(k,n)$.
-They conjectured that
+They showed that

-for all $k \in \mathbb{N}$.
-A straightforward exercise shows that $g(1,n) = \lceil n/2 \rceil$, which proves the conjecture for one colour.
+where $H(k)$ is the smallest integer such that every $k$-colouring of $[H(k)]$ contains a monochromatic Schur triple modulo $H(k)+1$.
+Moreover, they conjecture that this is tight and that $S(k) = H(k)$, which together gives the conjecture that $g(k,n) = n - \lfloor n/S(k) \rfloor$.
+While this area has received considerable interest, the conjecture remains in general open.
+For one colour, by considering the size of the set $\{\max(A)-a: a\in A\}$, which is disjoint from $A$, we can conclude that $g(1,n) = \lceil n/2 \rceil$, which proves the conjecture for $k=1$.
 For two colours, the following construction shows that $g(2,n) \ge \lceil 4n/5 \rceil$.
 Let $A$ be the set of all numbers in $[n]$ which are not divisible by 5.
 In $A$, colour the numbers congruent to 1 or 4 mod 5 red and the remainder blue.
 One can check that $A$ is a set of size $\lceil 4n/5 \rceil$ and that there is no monochromatic Schur triple in $A$.
-In 1980, Hu \cite{Hu1980} showed that this is best possible, and hence established the Abbott--Wang Conjecture for two colours.
-For three or more colours, the problem remains open.
+In 1980, Hu \cite{Hu1980} showed that this is the best possible, and hence established the Abbott--Wang Conjecture for two colours.
+For three or more colours, while similar constructions with modular arithmetic are easy to build and are believed to be optimal, the problem remains open.